 3. For the Annual Payment Scheme, there will be a cancellation fee of $80 and the fees for the remaining terms will be refunded in the form of a Cheque.

-2. The Centre’s curriculum starts on Tuesday and ends on the following Monday.
+1. The Centre’s 2022 academic week starts on Wednesdays and ends on the following Tuesday.

 5. Make-up lessons cannot be accumulated and carried forward to the next term.